5 best stock trading demo accounts in comparison for beginners

 You’ll be given virtual funds to trade whatever company you wish with realistic trading conditions such as margin, leverage, and spread.
-Other conditions such as added commissions or you receiving dividends through your demo account are dependent on the broker you choose.
+Other conditions, such as added commissions or receiving dividends through your demo account, depending on the broker you choose.
 However, most of the features offered by your chosen broker may most likely be accessed by you.
 This includes research for technical and fundamental analysis, tutorials and guides on trading and their platform, and access to charts and watchlists.

-Depending on the broker you choose, the virtual funds credited in your demo account may vary but is usually more than 10,000 USD.
-Leverage and margin allowed will also vary per broker, so be sure to check that.
+Depending on the broker you choose, the virtual funds credited to your demo account may vary but is usually more than 10,000 USD.
+Trading with leverage and margin trading allowed will also vary per broker, so check that.
 Some brokers will also limit your use of demo accounts by only letting their clients use them for a month.
-However, since demo accounts are free, you can create another one if your previous one expires.
+However, since demo accounts are free, you can create another if your previous one expires.

 Why should you use a stock trading demo account?

-The best thing about demo accounts is that they are risk-free as well as hassle-free to create.
+The best thing about demo accounts is that they are risk-free and hassle-free to create.
 Usually, you only need to put in your email address and name to create an account.
-With unhindered access to most of the features on the platform your broker offers, you can freely explore what they have to offer and what their trading conditions are.
-Some brokers only offer the more popular indices while others expand their range of products to include smaller markets, and this brings about more opportunities to trade.
+With unhindered access to most of the features on the platform your broker offers, you can freely explore what they offer and their trading conditions.
+Some brokers only offer the more popular indices, while others expand their range of products to include smaller markets, bringing about more trade opportunities.
 Knowing what your broker offers will assist you in deciding your desired trading partner.

-Being a risk-free way to learn, you get to experiment with your own trading styles or perhaps even using trading bots.
+Being a risk-free way to learn, you get to experiment with your own trading styles or perhaps even use trading bots.
 You can even discover or create a new trading strategy by mixing and matching different indicators.
-Depending on the platform, you can also choose to create your own trading bots or modify an existing one.
+Depending on the platform, you can create your own trading bots or modify an existing one.

-Generally, having a demo account prepares you for real live trading.
-You get to experience competitive or wide spreads depending on the asset you choose to trade.
-You also learn which stocks are worth trading by observing trends that relate to demand or perhaps even their fundamental factors.
+Generally, having a demo account prepares you for actual live trading.
+You experience competitive or wide spreads depending on the asset you choose to trade.
+You also learn which stocks are worth trading by observing trends related to demand or their fundamental factors.

-For veteran traders, it is never a bad thing to hone acquired skills or test out new ones.
+For veteran traders, it is never wrong to hone acquired skills or test new ones.
 Some may even use this opportunity to gain back their confidence in the event of a losing streak.

 Additionally, some brokers offer perks to their clients in the form of a contest.
-Whichever demo account tops the leaderboards in terms of gain will win a cash prize that would be credited to their live account.
+Whichever demo account tops the leaderboards in terms of gain will win a cash prize credited to their live account.

 Advantages and disadvantages of a stock trading demo account

-Although most stock trading demo accounts also offer the opportunity to practice trading other asset classes, there are some that do not.
-This hinders the chance to actually transition to learning more, especially if the stock trading is not your forte which could be in forex or in options trading.
+Although most stock trading demo accounts also offer the opportunity to practice trading other asset classes, some do not.
+This hinders the chance to transition to learning more, especially if the stock trading is not your forte which could be in forex or in options trading.

-Depending on your broker, you might not have access to CFDs or Contracts for the difference, which allows you to either go long or short depending on your chosen trade direction.
+Depending on your broker, you might not have access to CFDs or Contracts for the difference, allowing you to go either long or short, depending on your chosen trade direction.
 Also, some won’t allow you to use margin or leverage until you meet set conditions and criteria directly linked to your account.

-While most brokers do offer the major exchanges in their list of available products, some do not offer markets found in Asia, where a lot of trends and opportunities can be found.
-Not only this, but if they do offer other exchanges, not all stocks that are listed will be available to you.
-It is definitely best to double-check what assets are being offered for each broker to maximize your potential.
+While most brokers offer significant exchanges in their list of available products, some do not offer markets in Asia, where many trends and opportunities can be found.
+Not only this, but if they offer other exchanges, not all listed stocks will be available.
+It is best to double-check what assets are being offered for each broker to maximize your potential.

-Keep in mind that your selected broker might not offer the stock that you want, given that it might be in another market or probably because it was just listed recently.
+Remember that your selected broker might not offer the stock you want, given that it might be in another market or probably because it was just listed recently.
 It is always best to test out the limits of what your broker can offer in terms of market coverage.

-Stocks are one of the easiest asset classes to trade due to them usually only trading in a single direction and only having to either buy a stock that you want and sell if you want to exit your position.
+Stocks are one of the most accessible asset classes to trade because they usually only trade in a single direction, and you only have to either buy a stock that you want or sell it if you want to exit your position.

 The first thing you need to do is to select a stock that you want to trade.
 If you have difficulty choosing one, you can use market screeners that will filter out favorable trades that follow your trading rules and conditions.
-If your broker doesn’t have a built-in screener, a third-party screener is readily available online.
+A third-party screener is readily available online if your broker doesn’t have a built-in screener.

-You also need to set up your trade by inputting your desired trading volume at a certain price.
-If you want your trade to be filled or executed immediately, you can select “market price,” or you can choose a high bid price.
+You must also set up your trade by inputting your desired trading volume at a specific price.
+If you want your trade to be filled or executed immediately, you can select “market price” or choose a high bid price.

 Depending on your broker and if the product offered is a stock CFD, there might be an option to adjust the leverage on your trade.
 You can do that while entering your trade.

 To close a position, you need to navigate your way to your portfolio and select the stock you wish to sell.
-If available, you can click on the X mark that appears on your portfolio, or you can manually sell a position by doing the same steps above when you first bought the stock but changing the desired trade to “Sell” instead of “Buy”.
+If available, you can click on the X mark on your portfolio, or you can manually sell a position by doing the same steps above when you first bought the stock but changing the desired trade to “Sell” instead of “Buy.”

-One of the best things about stock trading is the diversification of industries and companies that are available for trading.
-To find the best stock to trade, you must first find the industry that is trending the most.
-For example: During the 2020 rally of stocks, the Electric Vehicle sector as a whole was one of the biggest winners.
+One of the best things about stock trading is the diversification of industries and companies available for trading.
+To find the best stock to trade, you must first find the industry trending the most.
+For example: During the 2020 rally of stocks, the Electric Vehicle sector was one of the biggest winners.
 Within this sector, you can filter out each stock based on volatility and trend.
-You would find out that in the first few months, Tesla was the fastest mover, but in the later months, Chinese EV companies, as well as smaller EV companies, took the lead.
+You would find out that Tesla was the fastest mover in the first few months, but in the later months, Chinese EV companies and smaller EV companies took the lead.